What is the Personal Injury Statute of Limitations in Georgia?

 Contact an Experienced Personal Injury Lawyer Today

 Like most other states, Georgia has a strict time frame that accident victims must adhere to when filing a personal injury claim in civil court.
-If you were involved in a medical malpractice case, a slip and fall accident, a auto accident, or some other scenario in which an injury occurred, you may want to seek the guidance of an experienced Atlanta personal injury lawyer.
+If you were involved in a medical malpractice case, a slip and fall accident, an auto accident, or some other scenario in which an injury occurred, you may want to seek the guidance of an experienced Atlanta personal injury lawyer.
 A personal injury lawyer can help you create a case if you are within the statute of limitations, or seek an extension of the statute of limitations if your case is eligible.
 Ultimately, whether your case is viable under the statute of limitations is a question that can be answered only after consultation with a lawyer, not a blog post.
 For more information, contact The Dixon Firm today.